CGCookie/retopoflow/docs/v4/changelist.md

 - Added Nudge, Nudge Loops, and Pinch / Magnify modes to Tweak tool
     - Nudge is now the default instead of Grab
-    - You can hold Alt to quickly toggle loops mode in Nudge
+    - You can hold `Alt` to quickly toggle loops mode in Nudge
 - Tweak and Relax now default to affecting only one mesh island at a time
     - Can be changed in the Masking options
 - Relax is now significantly faster

 **Misc.**

+- Added experimental low poly hard surface / CAD snapping to all tools
+    - Enabled via the new Snapping menu
+    - Inludes a new caching system for the source objects
 - All Retopoflow tools now respect Blender's Alt+B clipping region
     - Useful for isolating areas while working
 - Tools statusbar now shows the result of Blender operations such as Merge by Distance